Assignment Book 2019 - 2020

 LOCKS AND LOCKERS

 Lockers are provided for each student’s use.
 Students are reminded to keep lockers locked at all times when not in use.
 It is the responsibility of the student to learn their lock combination and to keep it secure.
 Students must not move to another locker.
 Sharing of lockers is not allowed.
-Students are allowed to go to their lockers before homeroom, after EVEN class periods, and before and after lunch.
+Only school issued locks can be used on school lockers.
 Any problems with lockers should be reported to the Assistant Principal.
 Gym lockers and locks will be issued to students by their physical education teacher for gym use only.

 ATTENDANCE, TARDINESS AND LEAVING SCHOOL EARLY